sdtemple/isweep/README.md

 1. Make pointers to large (phased) vcf files
 2. Edit yaml files in the different workflow directories
+3. Run the selection scan
-3. nohup snakemake -s Snakefile-scan.smk -c1 --cluster "[options]" --jobs X --configfile *.yaml &
+- ` nohup snakemake -s Snakefile-scan.smk -c1 --cluster "[options]" --jobs X --configfile *.yaml & `
-4. Run ibdne scripts
+4. Estimate recent effective sizes
+- ` some command `
-5. Make manhattan plot
+5. Make the Manhattan plot
+- ` some command `
-6. Checkout the roi.tsv table
+6. Checkout the roi.tsv file
+  - ` cat roi.tsv `
   - Edit it with locus names if you want
+7. Run the region of interest analysis
-7. nohup snakemake -s Snakefile-roi.smk -c1 --cluster "[options]" --jobs X --configfile *.yaml &
+  - ` nohup snakemake -s Snakefile-roi.smk -c1 --cluster "[options]" --jobs X --configfile *.yaml & `
-  - Evaluate your analysis

 Refer to the README.md in "cd workflow/*"